 i.
 First Aid Kit

 Since I made the How to Pack video years ago, I’ve started guiding for commercial trekking and hiking companies.
 This means that my first aid kit needed to grow to manage a wider range of issues and to have enough supplies to cover my clients too.
-I hunted around to find the right bag to keep it in and strictly speaking, it should probably be a dry bag too (as I don’t use a pack liner), but I’m really happy with this toiletry bag.
+I hunted around to find the right bag to keep it in and have finally settled on a Sea to Summit 3L First Aid dry sack.
 Check out what’s in my first aid kit here.